ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 defaultInjectionStrategy
 ```

-we are mapping all the fields in the dialog with the variables of the class using `@ValueMapValue` which injects a `ValueMap` value.
-If **via** is not set, it will automatically take resource if the adaptable is the **SlingHttpServletRequest**.
-If **name** is not set the name is derived from the method/field name.
+We are mapping all the fields in the dialog with the variables of the class using `@ValueMapValue` which injects a `ValueMap` value.
+If **via** is not set, it will automatically take resource if the adaptable is the **SlingHttpServletRequest**, if **name** is not set the name is derived from the method/field name.

-In the `@PostConstruct` annotated method `init()`, we are getting unique id from a utility class `IDGenerator` and setting it in the `id` field in the component.
+In the `@PostConstruct` annotated method `init()`, we are getting unique ID from a utility class `IDGenerator` and setting it in the `id` field in the component.
 Remember this will be executed as soon as all the field are injected.

 5. Now, create a utility class `org.redquark.aem.tutorials.core.utils.IDGenerator` with the following code in it -
 ```java